De La Rosa is a Holistic Wellness Consultant, a lifelong

 She traveled and lived around the world, including the Philippines,

-Japan, Spain, Guam, California, Australia and Greece.
+Japan, Spain, Guam, California, Australia and Greece--where she left her heart in Oia-Santorini.
 She

 has two adult children: daughter Armani and son Andrew,